danmbrown/city-of-whispers/Moves - October Backup.md

 - You owe someone a favor.
 Ask the Magistrate what they expect in return.

 ### Observe Someone (Network)
 When you observe a specific person’s behavior, movements, or mannerisms to learn something about them, roll +Network.
+If you have a Tie with them, you may roll with advantage.

-If you have a connection with them, you may ask a question before you roll.
+- **12+** Ask two questions, add them as a Tie.
+The Magistrate will tell you what Insight you know about them.
+If you already have a Tie with them, you may ask a third question.

-- **10+** Ask one question, and avoid attracting attention OR write a connection with them.
+- **10+** Ask two questions.
+Mark Heat to add them as a Tie.
+If you do, the Magistrate will tell you what Insight you know about them.
+If you already have a Tie with them, you may mark Heat to ask another question.
-- **7 - 9** Ask one question and attract attention of them or someone else.
+- **7 - 9** Ask one question.
+Mark Heat to ask another question.

 #### Questions
 - Where were they immediately before this?
 - What are they planning?
-- What is their fear or weakness?
+- What are they afraid might happen?
 - What do they have that’s valuable to me?
+- What is their weakness?
 - How can I get them to `____________`?
 - What are they really feeling right now?

 ### Meet Someone New (Network)
-When you size up someone you don't know at all or very well, describe how you do it and roll +Network.
+When you explore a possible connection with someone you don't know at all or very well, describe how you size them up and roll +Network.

+- **12+** Pick two Shared Experiences.
+You may take +1 forward to any Social Interaction move.
 - **10+** Pick one Shared Experience and one Doubt.
 If you answer one of their Questions, you may take +1 forward to any Social Interaction move.
 - **7 - 9** Pick one Shared Experience and one Doubt.
 If you answer two of their Questions, you may take +1 forward to any Social Interaction move.